 Cha Ca La Vong: Dill, Turmeric, and Revolution

 Unlike pho and bun cha, this dish has no natural counterpart in the south - cha ca la vong is proudly homegrown by Hanoians, the brainchild of the Doan family, who continue to make it in a restaurant that serves only that one dish.

 Cha ca la vong is redolent of dill, turmeric, and revolution: the dish was legendarily prepared to nourish North Vietnamese insurgents, and after reunification, the Doan family was allowed to make cha ca la vong on a street newly renamed after their product.
 (The street was formerly Hang Son, or "Paint Street"; the whole street is now called "Cha Ca".)

 The cha ca la vong experience is more theatrical than most other culinary treats in Hanoi.
-In cha ca la vong restaurants (there are more than one; in imitation-happy Hanoi, plenty of other copycats have followed in the Doans' footsteps), guests sit at tables equipped with gas or charcoal burners.
-Marinated fish (preferably snakehead) are cooked right in front of the guests, first browned in... oil, then enhanced with ginger, dill, green onions, and other herbs.
-The finished dish is served alongside rice noodles, coriander, fennel, peanuts, leeks, chili, and shrimp paste.
+In cha ca la vong restaurants, guests sit at tables equipped with gas or charcoal burners.
+Marinated fish are cooked right in front of the guests, then served alongside rice noodles, coriander, fennel, peanuts, leeks, chili, and shrimp paste.

-The original Cha Ca La Vong restaurant is still the best place to experience this fish and veg concoction; the interior is shabby and the servers are snippy with the guests, but it's all part of the show.
+The original Cha Ca La Vong restaurant (location on Google Maps) is still the best place to experience this fish and veg concoction; the interior is shabby and the servers are snippy with the guests, but it's all part of the show.
 Eat it while it's hot.